Interpolation with Automated First-Order Reasoning: Introduction

 \emph{Uniform} interpolation is in automated reasoning considered since the 1990s as \name{second-order quantifier elimination}.
 The approach is based on \emph{equivalence}, computing for a given second-order formula an \emph{equivalent} first-order formula.
-It continues a thread with roots in the \emph{elimination problem} considered in the \name{algebra of logic}, e.g., by Boole and Schröder.
+It continues a thread that has its roots -- just like Craig interpolation \cite{craig:2008:history,craig:2008:road} -- in the \emph{elimination problem} considered in the \name{algebra of logic}, e.g., by Boole and Schröder.
 In early studies of first-order logic, elimination was applied to first-order formulas with just unary predicates and no function symbols as a decision procedure by Löwenheim, Skolem and Behmann.
 Behmann's presentation from 1922 \cite{beh:22} can be viewed as a modern computational method, using equivalence-preserving formula rewriting until innermost second-order subformulas have a shape that allows schematic elimination \cite{cw-relmon}.
 Ackermann studied the elimination problem on the basis of full first-order logic in depth and presented in 1935 numerous results \cite{ackermann:35,ackermann:35:arity}, including: a polarity-related elimination schema, known today as \name{Ackermann's lemma}, a variation of resolution, which, for certain formula classes, yields an infinite conjunction as elimination result, a form of Skolemization for predicates that, in certain cases, allows reduction to unary predicates, and the negative result that second-order quantifier elimination on the basis of first-order logic cannot succeed in general.

-\enlargethispage{4pt} Ackermann's results were reinvented and rediscovered in the early 1990s, leading to two algorithms that expanded into main families of modern elimination algorithms: The DLS algorithm by Doherty, {\L}ukaszewicz and Sza{\l}as \cite{dls:early,dls:1997} which rewrites formulas to let Ackermann's lemma become applicable, and the SCAN algorithm by Gabbay and Ohlbach \cite{scan}, which eliminates by a form of resolution and had been implemented \cite{scan-system-paper} on the basis of the \OTTER first-order prover \cite{otter}, the predecessor of \ProverN mentioned above.
+Ackermann's results were reinvented and rediscovered in the early 1990s, leading to two algorithms that expanded into main families of modern elimination algorithms: First, the SCAN algorithm by Gabbay and Ohlbach \cite{scan}, which eliminates predicates by a form of resolution.
+It had been implemented \cite{scan-system-paper,scan:engel} on the basis of the \OTTER first-order prover \cite{otter}, the predecessor of \ProverN mentioned above.
+The presentation of SCAN \cite{scan} shows applications in different areas of computational logic and initiated the modern study of second-order quantifier elimination.
+Second, the DLS algorithm by Doherty, {\L}ukaszewicz and Sza{\l}as \cite{dls:early,dls:1997} which rewrites formulas to let Ackermann's lemma become applicable.

 For the concepts and methods from \emph{automated} proving some distinguishing aspects can be observed that seem to have their roots in the requirement to provide a basis for implementation but may also be useful in wider and abstract contexts.
 We sketch four of these.